-1. Subject to the policies of Section 1.3, proposals to establish new commercial or mixed-use areas or to expand the areas identified on Schedule 2 shall require an amendment to this Plan.
+- 1. Subject to the policies of Section 1.3, proposals to establish new commercial or mixed-use areas or to expand the areas identified on Schedule 2 shall require an amendment to this Plan. - 2.
+Market Impact Studies shall be required to assess the impact on the City's commercial policy structure when proposals are made to: - establish or expand a Commercial Mixed-use Centre or Mixed-use Corridor beyond the designation limit boundaries on Schedule 2; - ii) to exceed the commercial floor area limitations within a Commercial Mixed-use Centre established in policy 9.4.3.14 or the number of large retail uses in policy 9.4.3.13; and - iii) to extend or enlarge a Neighbourhood Commercial Centre to provide more than the maximum permitted commercial gross floor area established in policy 9.4.5.3 and 9.4.5.4 - 3.
+An appropriate Market Impact Study shall demonstrate that:

-- 2. Market Impact Studies shall be required to assess the impact on the City's commercial policy structure when proposals are made to: - establish or expand a Community Mixed-use Centre or Mixed-use Corridor beyond the designation limit boundaries on Schedule 2; - ii) to exceed the retail floor area limitations within a Community Mixed-use Centre established in policy 9.4.2.16 or the number of large retail uses in policy 9.4.2.14; and - iii) to extend or enlarge a Neighbourhood Commercial Centre to provide more than 10,000 square metres of gross floor area. - 3.
-An appropriate Market Impact Study shall demonstrate that: - the proposal can be justified without detriment to the overall function or economic vitality of Downtown or the key component functions that contribute to Downtown's overall vitality; - ii) the achievement of the City's Strategic Goals, the Urban Design policies and the Commercial and Mixed-use policies and objectives of the Official Plan will not be compromised; and - iii) the ability of existing designated commercial or mixed-use lands to achieve their planned function will not be compromised. - 4.
-A Market Impact Study shall include: - an assessment of the current market situation and the future potential for the expansion of retail facilities in light of projected population and employment growth; - an evaluation of the economic feasibility of the proposal on the basis of current market demand or retail market opportunity; - iii) an indication of the scale of any adverse effects on the economic viability of Downtown, the key functions that contribute to Downtown's overall vitality and on any existing or planned designated commercial or mixed-use lands provided for in this Plan; and - iv) an assessment of the implications of the proposal relative to the City's approved Commercial Policy Review Study and the objectives and implementing policies of this Plan. - 5.
+- the proposal can be justified without detriment to the overall function or economic vitality of Downtown or the key component functions that contribute to Downtown's overall vitality; - the achievement of the City's Strategic Goals, the Urban Design policies and the Commercial and Mixed-use policies and objectives of the Official Plan will not be compromised; and - iii) the ability of existing designated commercial or mixed-use lands to achieve their planned function will not be compromised. - 4.
+A Market Impact Study shall include: - an assessment of the current market situation and the future potential for the expansion of commercial facilities in light of projected population and employment growth; - ii) an evaluation of the economic feasibility of the proposal on the basis of current market demand or retail market opportunity; - iii) an indication of the scale of any adverse effects on the economic viability of Downtown, the key functions that contribute to Downtown's overall vitality and on any existing or planned designated commercial or mixed-use lands provided for in this Plan; and - iv) an assessment of the implications of the proposal relative to the City's approved Commercial Policy Review Study and the objectives and implementing policies of this Plan. - 5.
 The City may retain, at the applicant's expense, a qualified consultant to provide professional assistance to the City in determining the terms of reference for a Market Impact Study and/or to provide a peer review of the applicant's submission.